House prices are unpredictable. But if you're looking to make improvements, some might be more profitable than others. Try these 10 for starters.

 Potential value added: Up to £50,000 in some pockets of London

-This could mean anything from painting the house and replacing the front door, to cleaning windows and unblocking drains, to pulling up weeds from cracks in the driveway and sandblasting it clean.
+This might mean anything from painting the house and replacing the front door, to cleaning windows and unblocking drains, to pulling up weeds from cracks in the driveway and sandblasting it clean.

 Potential cost: £50 to £1,500